harshallmall/weather_CLI/README.md

-# weather_CLI
+# Weather_CLI
-command-line interface app based on OpenWeather API to deliver current weather
+- Command-line interface app based on OpenWeather API to deliver current weather conditions
+- Refactoring of if/elif to match/case statement and explanation upon next update.